zopnote/cmount/readme.md

 program development.

-Projects that built with Cmount profits of a modern and productive development cycle as well of cross-platform targets.
+Projects that built with Cmount profits of a modern and productive development cycle, easy extensibility, performance as well as cross-platform targets.
 Users of software built with Cmount also profits by easy modding capabilities (as long the developer want) made possible by Cmount's unification protocol.